 10. I am grateful that I am not associated in any way with Donald Trump, Louis CK, Kevin Spacey, Harvey Weinstein, Bill Cosby, and scores of others, some of them still yet unknown, who brought shame upon themselves and anger, tears, and painful memories to their victims.

-Now tell me, dear reader, what are YOU thankful for?
+Now that we ended on a bad note, let's get back to the point.
+So tell me, dear reader, what are YOU thankful for?
 Write in the Comments section below.
 And Happy Thanksgiving!